anirudh-modi/JS-essentials/Functions.md

 ````

 **In arrays**

-The `spread` operator is not ust retricted to spreading values of an iterable during function call, it can be used within array also, meaning reconstructing a new array with an existing array.
+The `spread` operator is not just retricted to spreading values of an iterable during function call, it can be used within array also, meaning reconstructing a new array with an existing array.

 Lets, have a look on this can be acheived in ES5.